 On Wednesday evening, I drove through the rain to the library.
 At five minutes before seven, the downstairs auditorium contained about twenty people, a number which rose to nearly fifty by the time the program ended at 8:15.

 Our speaker was Tina Petrova, a remarkable woman who survived a 6,000 foot plunge in a jeep thirteen years ago.
 The spiritual crisis that she suffered as a result of feeling imprisoned in a broken body led her to consider suicide.
-On the darkest night of her soul, she had a dream in which Rumi’s poetry spoke to her.
+On the most desolate night of her soul, she had a dream in which Rumi’s poetry spoke to her.
 The dream gave her hope and a newly inspired purpose: create a gathering in Toronto to celebrate Rumi in song, dance, and the spoken word.

 Watching Rumi: Turning Ecstatic was a profound experience, all the more so because the film’s creator had just shared her story with us.
-We were mostly silent as we absorbed the narrative which combined Petrova’s spiritual autobiography, Rumi’s biography, scholarly commentary, and the sheer joy of peaceful dervishes in full twirl.
+We were mostly silent as we absorbed the narrative which combined Petrova’s spiritual autobiography, Rumi’s biography, scholarly commentary, and the sheer joy of dervishes in full twirl.
 My favourite part of the film was when Kabir Helminski quoted these verses: “Not only the thirsty seek the water — the water seeks the thirsty.”
-Two gentlemen in front of me actually gasped at the impact of these words.
+Two gentlemen in front of me literally gasped at the impact of these words.

 All too soon, an automated voice announced that the library was closing in fifteen minutes.
 I picked up a couple of Rumi books from the display table near the door and checked them out in a reverie.
 As I travelled home in the heavy rain, I continued to marvel over the relevant depth and breadth of a mystic poet who left this world seven hundred years ago.